tjaniszewski/memoize-object-decorator/README.markdown

 ```

 # What's going on under the hood?
-The decorator takes all of the arguments of memoized function and calculates their unique SHA1 hash which is used as a Map key for cache.<br>
+The decorator takes all of the arguments of memoized method and calculates their unique SHA1 hash which is used as a Map key for cache.<br>
 In this way we can track objects and arrays by their values instead of the reference.

 # Important